Analysis | Why Andrew Cuomo is probably at greater political risk than Gavin Newsom

 That Siena College poll, though, predates the emergence of the allegations against Cuomo.
 It’s unlikely that his approval rating will remain as high, particularly because the question at issue — harassment allegations — is one that has been a target of particular concern among Democratic voters for years.
 His handling of the pandemic is still viewed positively by 6 in 10 New Yorkers, but it’s not clear whether that will be enough for him to continue to be viewed positively on net.

 Views of Newsom’s handling of the pandemic are lower, with just over half of the state viewing it positively.
-But Californians, like New Yorkers, nonetheless think that the state is headed in the right direction.
+But Californians, like New Yorkers, nonetheless think the state is headed in the right direction.

 That’s vastly different from the position Davis was in as California governor 18 years ago.
-About a year before his recall, Californians’ views of direction the state was headed were about evenly split.
-Over the next 12 months, though, that sentiment diverged widely, a function of a sluggish economy, instability in the electricity supply, questions about Davis’s effectiveness and, in the summer of 2003, a large increase to a vehicle license fee that triggered the initial recall push.
+About a year before his recall, Californians’ views of the direction the state was headed were about evenly split.
+Over the next 12 months, that sentiment diverged widely, a function of a sluggish economy, instability in the electricity supply, questions about Davis’s effectiveness and, in the summer of 2003, a large increase to a vehicle license fee that triggered the initial recall push.

 By August 2003, Davis’s approval rating was measured by PPIC at 25 percent.
 The recall was also powered by enthusiasm for his most likely successor: movie star Arnold Schwarzenegger.
 Davis lost, Schwarzenegger (R) moved in, and that was that.

-Newsom’s in much better position.
+Newsom is in a much better position.
 Support for him could erode, certainly, but there’s no obvious immediate trigger for that to happen.
-(Part of the reason that his and Cuomo’s handling of the pandemic was seen more negatively in recent months is almost certainly that increases in new infections mandated new closures aimed at containing the virus.)
+(Part of the reason his and Cuomo’s handling of the pandemic was viewed more negatively in recent months is almost certainly that increases in new infections mandated new closures aimed at containing the virus.)

 There is an obvious trigger for Cuomo’s position to weaken.
-On Monday, after the latest allegation targeting the governor, Rep. Kathleen Rice (D-N.Y.) called on him to resign, becoming the highest ranking Democrat to do so.
-Cuomo appears to be hoping to weather the storm, but — to extend the analogy — it won’t take many more significant gusts to swamp him.
+On Monday, after the latest allegation targeting the governor, Rep. Kathleen Rice (N.Y.) called on him to resign, becoming the highest-ranking Democrat to do so.
+Cuomo appears to be hoping to weather the storm, but it won’t take many more significant gusts to swamp him.

-In other words, the odds that the two-year coronavirus anniversary finds Newsom as a private citizen are probably lower than the odds that it will find Cuomo in that position.
+The odds that the two-year coronavirus anniversary finds Newsom as a private citizen are probably lower than the odds that it will find Cuomo in that position.